The Data Observatory

 Initial case examples have been focussed on utilising UK public data assets to develop a common, agnostic, value chain method to pooling data from diverse sources, to produce a series of detailed Sankey charts as the basis for circular economy systems modelling and subsequent connectivity to the upstream UNRMS.

 The CE systems modelling provides the means to identify where valuable materials, components and products leak from the economic system, their pathways and their impacts.
-From this baseline, we test and evaluate individual and packages of circular economy interventions, their implementation and outcomes., which are then translated into policy recommendations, including support for UN SDSGS and UNRMS
+From this baseline, we test and evaluate individual and packages of circular economy interventions, their implementation and outcomes, which are then translated into policy recommendations, including support for UN SDGS and UNRMS

 The UN data observatory demonstrator is currently funded by Defra through two fellowships focussed on plastics and glass, and a team of two Exeter staff and two associates.
 This demonstrator provides pre-validated public data sources within a common Sankey and value chain structure, a complete navigable data directory for all data sources and transformations and a working policy scenario explorer, to illustrate the effects of specific policy interventions on material flows.